Second Mafia War: Preceding events

-The Corleonesi began to win over allies amongst other Mafia Families.
-Amongst those who aligned themselves with the Corleonesi were Palermo bosses Giuseppe Calò (boss of Porta Nuova), Filippo Marchese (boss of Corso Dei Mille) and Rosario Riccobono (boss of Partanna Mondello).
-In 1978, Riina managed to have Badalamenti expelled from the Commission, accused of having organised the assassination of Francesco Madonia (boss of Vallelunga and ally of the Corleonesi) and subsequently exiled from the Mafia and Sicily altogether.
+In 1978, Riina managed to have Badalamenti expelled from the Commission, accused of having organised the assassination of Francesco Madonia (boss of Vallelunga and ally of the Corleonesi), and subsequently exiled from the mafia and Sicily altogether.
 His place was taken by Ciaculli Godfather Michele "The Pope" Greco, who was also aligned with Riina.
-Greco, like Calò, Marchese and Riccobono, kept his alliance secret from the likes of Bontade and Inzerillo.

-It was also in 1978 that Riina arranged for the murders of Giuseppe Di Cristina and Giuseppe Calderone, bosses of Riesi and Catania respectively.
+In the same year, the Corleonesi murdered Giuseppe Di Cristina and Giuseppe Calderone, bosses of Riesi and Catania respectively.
 Both men were allies of Bontade and Inzerillo; their successors were allies of Riina, who sponsored them.
-Gradually, the bosses of Palermo and their men were isolated.
+Gradually, the remaining Corleonesi rivals were isolated.